LaunchMenu-archive/Adjust-Archive_20200308/README.md

 A simple compiletime dependency graph of these modules can look like this:
 ![myServiceDependencies](resources/readme/myServiceDependency.png)

 A module can be anything that could be seen as providing a service.
 Some examples: a colour picker; a field displaying a date (since people might want to format dates differently).
-You don't have to use modules if you don't want to, and if you need more performance we would advise you avoid them, but you will lose the core benefits of Adjust.
+You don't always have to use modules if you don't want to, and if you need more performance we would advise you avoid them, but you will lose the core benefits of Adjust.
 Otherwise it is generally recommended to use modules as much as possible, especially if it involves GUI.

 ### Settings
 All modules come equipped with a simple, but extremely powerful system to manage settings.
 In order to use this system, you only have to declare the settings object in your config, after which you will be able to directly use them in your module.